munsailbot/munsailbot/README.md

 vagrant init munsailbot/base; vagrant up --provider virtualbox; vagrant ssh
 ```

 This will install and launch a build of Ubuntu with all project dependencies which can be used to easily compile and share files between the host and VM.
 Any changes made in ```/vagrant``` of the Ubuntu VM is mirrored in the host OS.
-This build uses [Fish](https://github.com/fish-shell/fish-shell) as its default shell, allows for automcomplete and has all needed compiler configuration and shortcuts.

 To compile, simply type ```buildsb```.